 However, once the Negroni Sbagliato became an internet sensation, our enthusiasm went down a notch.
 It seemed like the whole world jumped on the Italian cocktail’s bandwagon after House of the Dragon‘s Emma D’Arcy expressed her love for ‘Negronis made with Prosecco’ on TikTok.
 Suddenly, Sbagliatos appeared on just about every sidewalk in Europe from the Duomo in Milan to the docks of Hamburg.

 Ok.
 Enough about our apprehensions.
-We’re glad we made this crimson drink which, to our mild surprise, grew on us with every sip.
+We’re glad we made this crimson red drink which, to our mild surprise, grew on us with every sip.

 We were fans by the time we finished our first broken Negroni.
 But we wondered how this Negroni with Prosecco become ‘broken’ in the first place.

-History of the Negroni Sbagliato
+History Of The Negroni Sbagliato

 Although the Negroni Sbagliato gained international fame in 2022, its history started a half-century earlier at Bar Basso in Milan.
 However, its history is dubious at best.